leohoe/karabiner-pc-qwertz/README.md

 ## General

 These are my personally preferred keybindings on Mac OS, for use with Karabiner-Elements.

-I am used to a regular (if German) keyboard layout, with Control, Alt and Alt Graph keys - the kind every OS outside of Apple's purview uses.
+I am used to a regular (if German) keyboard layout, with Control, Alt and Alt Graph keys.
-As such, I like my muscle memory just the way it is.
+Since this is the layout that every non-Apple OS uses, I like my muscle memory just the way it is.

-I'm sure there's a lot left to change that I've missed so far.
+I'm sure there's a lot still missing, things that I haven't noticed in my usual workflow.
-If you come across an inconsistency, please feel very free to open an Issue or Pull Request.
+Please feel very free to [open an Issue](https://github.com/leohoe/karabiner-pc-qwertz/issues/new) or a Pull Request if you come across any inconsistencies.

 ## How To Use

-Karabiner's configuration files are located in ~/.config/karabiner.
+Karabiner's configuration files are located in `~/.config/karabiner`
 These keybindings rely on the following Mac-side settings:

 1) Go to System Preferences -> Keyboard -> Keyboard -> Modifier Keys...